What Does a Social Security Representative Payee Do?

 • adults who have drug or alcohol problems.

-A representative payee must deposit the benefit checks in a checking or savings account (not a joint account) and use the money to pay for the disabled person's:
+Your representative payee must deposit your benefits in a checking or savings account created for that purpose (not a joint account).
+Your payee must use the money to pay for your:

 • housing